Cost of Living in Monrovia, Liberia: Monthly Budgets for Expats

 visa residency shipping costs

-When planning a move from the U.S., factor in visa requirements, residency options, and shipping costs because they can materially affect your budget and timeline.
+When you move from the U.S., factor in visa rules, residency options, and shipping costs.
+They affect both your budget and timeline.

-Liberia’s visa types include a Single Entry Visa (up to 3 months) and Multiple Entry Visas (one- or two-year, with a three-year option), so match duration to employment or retirement plans.
-For long-stay visas you’ll need an invitation letter or proof of sponsorship; all applicants must show yellow fever vaccination and health insurance.
+Liberia offers Single Entry Visas (up to 3 months) and Multiple Entry Visas (one- or two-year, with a three-year option).
+Match the type to your plans.
+Long-stay visas usually need an invitation letter or sponsorship proof.
+Everyone must show yellow fever vaccination and health insurance.
+For the latest requirements, see the Embassy of Liberia website.

 Tips to Lower Living Costs and Where to Find Help